DFINITY-Education/distributed-systems/module-2.md

 **`acquireLock`** creates a "lock" in a user's name for a particular `Auction`.
 This prevents other bidders from bidding on the auction for a short period of time to ensure that the bidder who acquired the lock is successful in submitting their bid.

-* You must first retrieve the auction that's associated with the `id` parameter; if no such auction exists, return the `#auctionNotFound` error.
-* Once you retrieve the auction, it's imperative that you also check that the user calling `acquireLock` is *not* currently the highest bidder in the specified `Auction`.
+* It's imperative that you first check that the user calling `acquireLock` is *not* currently the highest bidder in the specified `Auction`.
 Once a user has acquire a lock, we don't want them to be able to repeatedly acquire locks as a method of preventing other users from bidding - this solves that issue.
 If this is the case, return the `#highestBidderNotPermitted` error.
+  * Hint: Note that the `highestBidder` field in our `Auction` type is an [optional](https://sdk.dfinity.org/docs/base-libraries/option) value.
+You may find the `Option.unwrap` method or a `switch` statement helpful.
-* Finally, ensure that the current time is greater than `lock_ttl` time associated with the auction before implementing the lock for this bidder.
+* Next, ensure that the current time is greater than `lock_ttl` time associated with the auction before implementing the lock for this bidder.
 This ensures that other users cannot acquire a lock if the prior bidder's lock "window" is still active (return the `#lockNotAcquired` error if this is the case).
   * Remember that the `setNewLock` helper method returns an updated `Auction` with the newly-set `lock` holder and `lock_ttl` field.
 Since `auctions` is just a HashMap, you can use the HashMap's `put` method to place the newly-created `Auction` from `setNewLock` in the place of the old auction (whose key is `auctionId`).
 Once successfully accomplished, you can return `#ok()` to signal that we've successfully acquired the lock for this user.
   * Hint: You can access the current time with `Time.now()` (as is demonstrated in the `setNewLock` helper method)
   * Return the `#lockNotAcquired` error if the prior lock window is still active